top of page

 During any emergency, be it weather-related or man-made, we want those in the autism community to be prepared.
 Parents and care providers should project a demeanor of calm during a disaster or emergency, even if we’re not feeling it!
 Children and adults on the spectrum may sense your emotional state and mimic it.
 Be prepared to project a sense of calm.

-To get ready for a hurricane you can create a visual social story using images from the internet to
+To get ready for a hurricane you can create a visual social story (samples below)

 huricane story.jpg